GDWoody/Pixel-Controllers/bbb_8_push/README.md

 Under CERN OHL-S-v2, derivative work must be publicly released as defined in subsection 3.3

-# BBB 4v1 SMD Controller
+# BBB 16v2 SMD Push Fit Controller

 Customised Pixel Controller based on Scott Hanson's BBB 16v2 SMD controller [https://github.com/computergeek1507/PB_16](https://github.com/computergeek1507/PB_16/blob/master/BBB_16_SMD/README.md).
 The board is largely the same as Scott's, but with a few modifications.

 # Features

-* 4 local ports
+* 16 local ports

-* 4 Differential RJ45 ports
+* 1 Differential RJ45 connection

 * 2 DMX Serial ports, DMX 1 can be selected as a DMX or LOR port